Skip to the content.

 Here are the main built-in functions in Flexa:

-1. print: Writes a message to the console without a newline.
+1. print: Writes one or more values to the console without a newline.

-2. println: Writes a message to the console with a newline.
+2. println: Writes one or more values to the console followed by a newline.

-3. read: Reads a line of input from the console.
+3. read: Reads a line of input from the console; can optionally display one or more prompt messages.

-4. readch: Reads a single character from the console.
+4. readch: Reads a single character from the console; can also accept prompt messages.

 5. len: Returns the length of a string or array.